-The ‘electoral ward’ Queen Edith’s, and nearby green belt, has a wealth of green-spaces and also several gardening and food growing projects:
+Queen Edith’s and the nearby green belt has a wealth of green-spaces and also several community gardening and food growing projects.
+They are very diverse:

-Some are very new and some, like Rock Allotments, are more than 100 years old.
+- Some are very new, like the Wulfstan Way rain gardens or Nightingale community garden, some are a few years old like Rock Road Library garden, and some, like Rock Allotments, are more than 100 years old.

-The Forum would like to support these projects and help expand some of them.
-This can include networking between existing projects and people so they can more easily choose to work together and share resources and people.
-The same people are often involved in several projects within Queen Edith’s but also across Cambridge and beyond.
+The very small group of Queen Edith’s in Bloom (QEiB) volunteers would like to support these projects and help expand some of them.
+This can include simple networking between keen individuals in existing projects (including the new constituted group Nightingale Gardeners – info here) so they can more easily choose to work together and share resources.

 We could do more but would need more volunteers.